bbadzioch/bbadzioch.github.io/python_workshop.md

 ##  General instructions

-* This will be a hands-on workshop - we will work write and execute code the entire time.
+* This will be a hands-on workshop - we will write and execute code the entire time.
 All participants need to bring laptops.
 Any operating system (Windows/Mac/Linux) is fine.
 Instructions how to install software and additional files we will use are posted below.